 - Allow Traveller pupils to travel with their parents for work purposes. - Create work packs for their pupils to complete when away. - Arrange times for at least a weekly 'check in' with the family.
-This can be through a call or email. - Contact the Local Authority if they have concerns. - Mark pupil's work and provide valuable feedback.

-• Ensure missed opportunities such as parents evening, vaccinations and careers advice are supported on the pupil's return.
+This can be through a call or email. - Contact the Local Authority if they have concerns. - Mark pupil's work and provide valuable feedback. - Ensure missed opportunities such as parents evening, vaccinations and careers advice are supported on the pupil's return.

-5.4.2 Pupils with medical conditions or special educational needs and disabilities
+5.4.2 Pupils with medical conditions or special educational needs and disabilities disabilities.

-Some pupils face greater barriers to attendance than their peers.
-These can include pupils who suffer from long term medical conditions or who have special educational needs and disabilities.
 Their right to an education is the same as any other pupil and therefore the attendance ambition for these pupils should be the same as they are for any other pupil.